RobinaMirbahar/Comic-Studio-Ai/README.md

 </div>

-**Robina Mirbahar** is a Google Developer Expert in Machine Learning and Cloud Engineer who built Comic Studio AI from the ground up for the Gemini Live Agent Challenge.
-With deep expertise in multi-agent systems, cloud architecture, and generative AI, Robina designed and implemented every component of this project—from the frontend UI to the backend microservices, from the agent coordination logic to the cloud deployment on Google Cloud Run.
+**Robina Mirbahar** is a Google Developer Expert in Machine Learning and Cloud Engineer who built Comic Studio AI from the ground up for the **Gemini Live Agent Challenge**.
+With deep expertise in multi-agent systems, cloud architecture, and generative AI, Robina designed and implemented every component — from the frontend UI to the backend microservices, from agent coordination logic to deployment on Google Cloud Run.

 ---